 So then why do we rarely see a full moon rising exactly as the sun sets?
 That’s because: 1) the point of maximum fullness (when the sun, earth, and moon align perfectly) only happens at one instant on the full moon day—at every other instant of each month’s full moon day, the moon is only almost full (but still full enough to appear full); 2) sun/moon rise/set times we see published always assume a flat horizon—if you have mountains between you and the horizon, your view of the actual sun/moon rise/set will be blocked; and 3) The more extreme your latitude (angular distance from the equator), the more skewed the sun/moon alignment appears.

-Due to its monthly orbit about the earth, each day (or night) the moon rises a little later and gains or loses a little bit of its disk (the farther it has revolved from that sun->earth->moon line, the less of the moon’s lit side we see).
 So the night after the moon is full, it rises after sunset and is a little less full.
 The next night it rises a little later still, and is even less full, and so on.
-Eventually (in a little more than two weeks after it was full) the moon has revolved all the way around the earth until it lies between the earth and sun (now our imaginary line goes sun->moon->earth); all of its sunlit side faces away from the earth and we have a new (invisible from earth) moon.
+Eventually (in a little more than two weeks after it was full) the moon has revolved all the way around the earth until it lies between the earth and sun (now our imaginary line goes sun->moon->earth)—all of its sunlit side faces away from the earth and we have a new (invisible from earth) moon.